 The Adidas Solar Glide features a sizing scheme that follows the usual choices of runners.
 When it comes to the width, the standard options are used, specifically B – Medium for women and D – Medium for men.
 Those who have medium foot-dimensions are the ones who are likely to enjoy the in-shoe experience.
 The semi-curved structure of the last and form-fitting construction of the upper unit are indicators that this shoe is able to accommodate the natural curve of the human foot.

 The outsole unit of the Adidas Solar Glide makes use of a Continental™ rubber layer.
 This material covers the entire length of the platform, shielding it from the abrasive nature of the surfaces.
 It is also the one that doles out traction.

-Same as the popular Adidas Ultra Boost 19, the Solar Glide uses the Stretchweb design which involves the level distribution of the rubber compound across the surface of the outsole.
+Same with the popular Adidas Ultraboost 19, the Solar Glide uses the Stretchweb design which involves the level distribution of the rubber compound across the surface of the outsole.
 Such a configuration forms a grid that has circular traction pods and flex grooves.

 Boost™ is a cushioning unit that is born out of the amalgamation of thousands of thermoplastic polyurethane pellets.
 This full-length technology is the one that’s responsible for cushioning each step and keeping the foot comfortable.

 The Solar Propulsion Rail is a raised sidewall that holds the foot in place.
 It works in conjunction with the main midsole foam, guiding and supporting the foot as it goes through the gait cycle, potentially smoothening the heel-to-toe transitions in the process.

 A thermoplastic unit in the midfoot section called the Torsion System bolsters the structure of the midsole.
 It also supports the underside of the foot, keeping the muscles and tendons engaged and energized throughout the running session.